 A large spotted frog population occupied streams and seasonally wet areas in the vicinity of Lake Lodge during the 1950s.
 Demographic characteristics, spatial distribution, and movement patterns of the 1950s population were documented by Frederick B. Turner.
 We are comparing data from the 1950s with data that we are collecting in 1990s to determine how the frog population and its use of habitat has changed.
 Spotted frogs have persisted in the area despite development of a water pumping system at the head of Lodge Creek and the relocation of Grand Loop Highway, which now bisects the former study area.
-Our preliminary work indicates that population size has declined by about 80%, from approximately 1500 frogs to approxmiately 300 frogs.
-Numbers of egg clusters deposited in the 1990s declined 70% in 1991 and 86% in 1993, compared to 1955.
+Our preliminary work indicates that population size has declined by about approximately from 1500 frogs to approximately 300 frogs.
+Numbers of egg clusters deposited in the 1990s were 70% lower in 1991 and 86% lower in 1993 than in 1955.
 Most of the habitat features (pools, streams, boggy areas) identified during the former study still exist and remain occupied by frogs.
 There are, however, changes in the distribution of frogs among these areas.
 The head of Lodge Creek has changed the most in terms of hydrology and vegetation, and while it appears to support fewer frogs than it did historically, it now supports a higher proportion of the population.
-In contrast, Lodge Creek south of the highway that now bisects the former study area shows a sharp decline in both absolute and proportional use, indicating a reduction of effective habitat compared to that occupied by the 1950s population.
+In contrast, Lodge Creek, south of the highway that now bisects the former study area, shows a sharp decline in both absolute and proportional use compared to the 1950s.
+Movements of frogs observed in 1993 indicate that dispersal among habitat areas is similar to the 1950s, with the exception of dispersal to Lodge Creek south of the highway.